carolinecolijn/ClustersCOVID19/README.md

 # Analysis of novel Coronavirus Disease (COVID-19) Singapore and Tianjin outbreak clusters

+## Transmission interval estimates suggest pre-symptomatic spread of COVID-19

+This repo contains data and code for estimates of incubation period and serial interval in each of two transmission clusters: Tianjin, China and Singapore. [link to manuscript draft](COVID_19_Singapore_Tianjin_analysisSUPP-joined.pdf).
+We also estimate R0 and the portino of transmission that is pre-symptomatic.
+This work is currently under screening at medrxiv.org and has been submitted to a journal.

+**Abstract**:
+**Background**: As the COVID-19 epidemic is spreading, incoming data allows us to quantify values of key variables that determine the transmission and the effort required to control the epidemic.
+We determine the incubation period and serial interval distribution for transmission clusters in Singapore and in Tianjin.
+We infer the basic reproduction number and identify the extent of pre-symptomatic transmission.
+**Methods**: We collected outbreak information from Singapore and Tianjin, China, reported from Jan.19-Feb.26 and Jan.21-Feb.22, respectively.
+We estimated incubation periods and serial intervals in both populations.
+**Results**: The mean incubation period was 7.1 (6.13, 8.25) days for Singapore and 9 (7.92, 10.2) days for Tianjin.
+Both datasets had shorter incubation periods for earlier-occurring cases.
+The mean serial interval was 4.56 (2.69, 6.42) days for Singapore and 4.22 (3.43, 5.01) for Tianjin.
+We inferred that early in the outbreaks, infection was transmitted on average 2.55 and 2.89 days before symptom onset (Singapore, Tianjin).
+The estimated basic reproduction number for Singapore was 1.97 (1.45, 2.48) secondary cases per infective; for Tianjin it was 1.87 (1.65, 2.09) secondary cases per infective.
+**Conclusions**: Estimated serial intervals are shorter than incubation periods in both Singapore and Tianjin, suggesting that pre-symptomatic transmission is occurring.
+Shorter serial intervals lead to lower estimates of R0, which suggest that half of all secondary infections should be prevented to control spread.

 ## Authors and contact information
 * [Lauren Tindale](https://github.com/ltindale) at tindale13@gmail.com
 * [Michelle Coombe](https://github.com/mkc030) at michelle.coombe.vet@gmail.com